dfinity/dre-airflow/README.md

 ## Local development environment setup

-To get the right libraries loaded into your IDE, you will need a virtual environment with them installed.
-Run `bin/airflow setup` to get yourself set up.
+To get the right libraries loaded into your IDE, you will need a virtual environment with them installed, which uses Python 3.11.
+With `python3.11` in your PATH environment, run `bin/airflow setup` to get yourself set up.
 You can then tell your IDE to use the specific venv `python3` binary under the folder `venv` in this repository.